 - Show interest.
 Encourage your child to expand on what he’s saying, and explore his views, opinions, feelings, expectations or plans.

 - Listen without judging or correcting.
 Your aim is to be with your child, not to give advice or help unless she asks for it.

-- Just be there – you might be in the kitchen when your child is in his bedroom.
+- Just be there – for example, you might be in the kitchen when your child is in his bedroom.
 Teenagers benefit just from knowing that you’re available.

 You can also actively try to create opportunities for casual connecting, but don’t push it if your child doesn’t want to talk.
 Trying to force a conversation can lead to conflict and leave the two of you worse off.

 When you stop what you’re doing and really listen to your child

 , you’re telling her that she’s important, respected and worth your time.